 When Self-Care Might Be OK

-See Your Doctor
+When to See Your Doctor

 If any of these three situations sounds like yours, you need a doctor's attention:

-You're pregnant.
+- You're pregnant.
 Any medications, including over-the-counter vaginal creams, need to be approved by your doctor during pregnancy.

 Tips for Self-Care

-Yogurt.
-Eating yogurt with live cultures of lactobacillus acidophilus -- a natural, "friendly" bacteria -- may help prevent a yeast infection.
+Acidophilus.
+Eating yogurt with live cultures of lactobacillus acidophilus -- a natural, "friendly" bacteria -- may head off a yeast infection.
 Taking supplements with lactobacillus acidophilus may also help prevent them.